simp/simp-doc/docs/security_conop/Operational_Security.rst

 locally, Puppet will revert the file back to its original state.
 It is important to note that this is a function of Puppet and is intended to be more of a configuration management feature rather than a security feature.
-If a Puppet client has been compromised, the Puppet Master may not have the ability to retake control over that client.
-However, the Puppet Master can configure all other nodes to deny traffic from the compromised node if they are configured by the administrator to do so.
+If a Puppet client has been compromised, the Puppet Server may not have the ability to retake control over that client.
+However, the Puppet Server can configure all other nodes to deny traffic from the compromised node if they are configured by the administrator to do so.
 There are additional configuration files that are checked by AIDE, which is triggered by a cron job.
 AIDE logs any